 The Proposed Rule states that limiting denaturants (e.g., to natural gasoline, gasoline, and BOBs "along with Internal Revenue Service ethanol denaturant requirements would limit benzene, olefins, and aromatics content of DFE to very low levels."
-Growth Energy agrees with EPA's "not proposing any limits on these parameters in DFE."8 c.
-Benzene limits for ethanol blends must take into account the gasoline blended with ethanol.
+Growth Energy agrees with EPA's "not proposing any limits on these parameters in DFE."

 We further agree that the California DFE standards for benzene, aromatics, and olefins not be adopted.
 Not only would this impose a testing and record keeping burden on DFE producers, but it would not be meaningful given that there are no aromatics or olefin limitations for gasoline components (outside of base and certification fuel standards).
-10